junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Hey Cas, don't laugh at me alright?
 But I might have called your phone far too many times, remember you still have that ridiculous voicemail message?
 Yeah we're so gonna change it when you come back."

-"Cas, I know I tell Sam I'd turn in early and get some sleep, but...
+"Cas, I know I told Sam I'd turn in early and get some sleep, but...
 I can't.
 I keep thinking about the early times when we met, you know?
 So many times you'd startle me when I wake up finding you stare at me.
-Man, it's really creepy to watch others sleep, but uh, I'd like that again now."
+Man, it's really creepy to watch others sleep, but uh, I don't mind having that again now."

-"Sam drags me back to hunting again.
+"Sam dragged me back to hunting again.
 I didn't want to go, but he insisted.
 Guess that must be how he felt like when I took him out of Stanford.
-And guess what, it's a ghost, and a woman, just like woman in white.
+And guess what, it's a ghost, and a woman, just like the Woman in White.
 Sometimes it feels like the time is repeating itself, nothing changes from fifteen years ago except we're getting older.
 And, uh, we don't have angels on our shoulder then, so Cas, you want to pop in to prove me wrong?"

 "Hey Cas, man, I know you don't need to sleep, this is probably catching up with all the sleep you missed in the past already.
 So rise and shine, time to get up."

 "We got ourselves a shapeshifter case today.
 I hate him so much.
 He read my mind and... and... and he turned into you.
 Sammy had to take him down because I couldn't.
 I'm sorry, Cas.
 I know he's not you, but... it's been so long.
+I still can't.
 I'm sorry...
 I..."

 "Sam doesn't know why we had a birthday cake for dinner today, and I ordered extra champagne -- I drank your share by the way, it's top shelf stuff.
 I just realized, with everything going on, we never get chance to decide a birthday or something for you.
 So, if no objection from you, I think I'll take the liberty and announce today your birthday.
-It's September 18th today, Cas.
-You don't think I'd forget the time we first met, do you?"
+It's September 18th, Cas.
+You don't think I'd forget the time we first met, do you?
+Man, did I ever tell you that day when you walking in, Jesus, you are just... poof... you know.
+The light, the sound, the wind, it's crazy.
+It's... it's kinda awesome, I ever told you that?
+Sorry, getting bubbly now, probably too much of that... umm...
+I'll get another, I'll just --"

 "Cas, I think there is no more angel or heaven or Empty-related book I haven't read in the world.
-Sammy helped too, but I read them all, just to be sure.
+Sam helped too, but I read them all, just to be sure.
 So is all the magic and lore and people with power we can seek help from, but... there is nothing.
 I can't believe it, there is just nothing about how to bring you back.
 But I'll keep trying, alright?
 I swear, if this is the only thing I'll do before light out, I'll do it right and bring you back."

 "Cas -- it would be especially good to have you here today, it's a whole pack of wolves.
 So many more than we thought.
 Sam and I almost didn't make it out, but don't worry, we're fine now.
 A little hurt but no big deal.
 Just... been thinking about what would happen if we check out now.
 Where would we go, how would that leave you -- I haven't brought you back yet.
 I have one task and one task only, and I'll finish it."

-"Hey Cas, gonna head out to a vamp case today.
-Should just be a milk run, a few kids missing, the nest isn't even difficult to find.
+"Hey Cas, gonna head out to a case today, think it's vamp.
+Probably just a milk run, some kids missing, the nest isn't even difficult to find.
 I'll tell you how it's going once it's finished, alright?"

 <br>

 Castiel watches, and listens.
 He hears them all.
-His body in pain, his brain being picked and scratched, but he keeps his eyes on the opening view the Empty gives him, locking his gaze on Dean and Dean alone.
+His body in pain, his brain being picked and poked, tendrils binding and scratching everywhere, but he keeps his eyes on the opening view the Empty gives him, locking his gaze on Dean and Dean alone.

 He can see him, and he can hear him.
-He's already satisfied.
+Cas is already satisfied.
 This isn't even a too bad eternity, all things considered.

 It's like listening to a voicemail in real time, you know the other side is right there, talking, but your hand is just too occupied you can't pick it up.

-Castiel answers them regardless, in murmur, or in choked voice, or in between spitting blood as his internals being turned by blenders formed and drilled by the black goo.
-He forgets about the torture most of the time.
+Castiel answers them regardless, in murmurs, or in choked voice, or in between spitting blood as his internals being turned and twisted, the black ethers reaching inside him, blending and slicing him like scrambled eggs.
+He thought the pained sensation would get dumbed after a while, but they're not.
+They are still sharp and acute with every touch of the torture.

+But he focuses on the view -- on Dean -- strong enough, he can live with it, forgetting about the torture most of the time.

-He answers them as if Dean can hear him.
-He always answers to Dean's pray, from heaven, from earth, from purgatory.
+Cas answers the prayers as if Dean can hear him.
+He always answers to Dean's prayers, from heaven, from earth, from purgatory.
+He goes to him if he can, talks to him when he thought he can hear, sends someone to check in on them when he has to -- never has he ignored his prayers.
 Why should the Empty be an exception.
-So he says them anyway.
+So hear or not, he says them anyway --

 "Be careful, Dean.
 Ghosts can be tricky too."

 "That is a lovely birthday cake, Dean.
 I like it, but you can take the cherry on top if you want.
-I'm not going to battle for it."
+I'm not going to battle for it.
+And...
+I think you probably shouldn't keep drinking."

-"You're hurt, Dean.
+"You're hurt, Dean!
 The werewolf wounds, even if not the bite mark, they can get infected.
-I wish I can be there healing you."
+I wish I could be there healing you."

 "Dean, the vampires can be dangerous.
 Please be careful."

 "Dean!
-Watch out that metal hook on the post behind you!"
+Watch out that metal bar on the post behind you!"

 "Dean!!"

-No, no, no--
+*No, no, no--*

-Cas's heart almost stops as the events in front of him pan out.
+Cas's heart almost stops as the events in front of him unfold.
 He struggles so hard reaching towards the view he almost breaks free from the black goo's hold before getting dragged back.

 Dean is hurt, he is so clearly fatally hurt.
 Ragged wound tore on his back, blood streaming down.
-Each word and each breath push out
+Each word and each breath push out so difficult.

 *I should be there.* Cas can't help himself, thinking loud. *If I'm there, I can heal you.* His heart is crunched to pieces.
 But he's not there.

 Dean is fading.
 And he can do nothing.
 He is too far away -- too dead, for that matter.

 He understands the Empty's torture now.
 This is his ultimate punishment -- witnessing everything, but can't do anything, the absolute powerless, the incapability of saving the man he tried so desperate to save.
-In the end, it is a hook that got him.
+In the end, it is a metal bar that got him, piercing through his body in the middle.

 Castiel closes his eyes, letting the pain sinking in.
 The physical torture and sensation starts coming back, the wound and hole and tears, they all come back.
 The eternal pain of knowing Dean Winchester is dead, and he can't be there for him.
 He can't change it this time.

 <br>

 Dean breathes shallow, bearing the pain.
-The hook on his back is probably the only thing holding him now.
+The metal on his back is probably the only thing holding him now.
 Blood losing fast.
 He can feel himself fading.
-His fingers already start turning cold and strengthless.
+His fingers already start turning cold and feeble.
 His little brother looks at him in tears.

 "It's okay." he smiles back at him, easily, breathing out slowly.

 "No," Sam is saying, through wet eyes.
 "We'll figure something out, I can bring you back."

-*Not this time, not anymore.* Dean thinks, telling him so.
+*Not this time, not anymore.* Dean thinks, determined, and tells him so.
 Enough of a ride, enough bending of the rule.
 If this is the day, then this is the day.

 "If Cas was here --"

-Dean swallows, "but he's not."
+That makes Dean swallow hard, "but he's not."
 But he's not, he's... in a way worse place than he would go to next.
 The calm and easy face breaks down.
-The tears come down.
-This is his finish line, but he doesn't finish everything yet.
+The tears surge out.
+This is his finish line, but he hasn't finished everything yet.
 Always too few time.
+Always too many things unfinished.

 Death is almost an old friend now, during this hell of a ride.
 Metaphorically and literally.
 Dean lets his tears fall, and lets his last breath leave the lung.
-The pain eases away, leaving him like stripping a jacket.
-He walks out of his body, having to force his eyes away from his little brother holding the remain of his body, wailing.
+The pain eases away, leaving him like stripping an old worn jacket.
+He walks out of his body, having to force his eyes away from his little brother holding the remain of his body, wailing on his shoulder.

 "Hello, Dean."
 The Death, the original Horseman greets him, holding on to his exquisite cane, leaning by the other wall.
 Looking exactly like five years ago when Dean took him down.

-Dean -- his soul or his consciousness, whatever he is now that still hold his own image -- takes a step back, can't help himself.
+Dean -- his soul or his consciousness, whatever he is now that still hold his own image -- takes half a step back, can't help himself.

-"I'm sorry" is the first thing slips out of his tongue at the sight of this familiar old Death.
-The old man like looks like older than the entire universe.
+"I'm sorry" is the first thing slipping out of his tongue at the sight of this familiar old Death.
+The old man looks older than the entire universe.

 "I'm sorry what I did when I had to--" Dean explains, in a hurry, eyeing the Death's expression.
-He doesn't exactly have pickled chips for him this time as apology.
+He doesn't exactly have pickled chips for him this time as an apology.

 "Dean."
 Death looks at him, expression soft and not unkind.
 "I'm not here to blame you, or hold old grudge, if that's what worries you."